tmclnk/trigger-bitbucket-pipelines/README.md

 # Our Problem

+> The second derivative is positive.
+>
+> -Vint Cerf, probably

-I'd like to address how to handle lots of _environments_ within BitBucket Pipelines, as I haven't seen much written about this.
+I'd like to address how to handle lots of deployment environments within BitBucket Pipelines, as I haven't seen much written about this.
 Below I'm presenting two options:

-1. Using tags to parameterize Builds
+1. Using tags to parameterize builds
-2. Using the BitBucket API
+2. Using the BitBucket API to pass variables

+I don't intend to address infrastructure tooling that's required to manage lots of environments, but it's worth mentioning that CloudFormation and Terraform are key parts of our toolchain.

+## We Have Lots of Environments

-My team is responsible for an application that is composed of roughly ten backend services, plus a handful of projects which deploy static resources to a CDN.
-Additionally, we have roughly twenty target environments, each of which may have an arbitrary combination of the above projects.
+My team is responsible for an application that is composed of roughly ten (10) backend services, plus a handful (5-ish) of projects which deploy static resources to a CDN.
+Additionally, we have roughly twenty (20) target environments, each of which may have an arbitrary combination of the above projects.

-## Why So Many Environments?

 Some of the environments correspond to familiar ones.
-So, for example, there may be four "dev" environments.
+So, for example, there are four "dev" environments.
 Others are ad-hoc environments provisioned specifically for integration work with a particular client.
 The proliferation of environments is a result of licensing restrictions, teams working in diffrent continents at different cadences, and clients